Dreamers @ LPC

-- DACA protections and benefits continue (e.g. deportation protection and work permits)
+- DACA protections and benefits will continue (ex. deportation protection and work permits)

 New DACA Applicants

-- IMPORTANT: Being granted Advance Parole does not guarantee that you will be allowed to re-enter the U.S. It is important that you speak with an immigration attorney to understand your situation BEFORE traveling outside of the U.S.
+- IMPORTANT: Advance Parole application must be approved BEFORE traveling outside of the U.S. Being granted Advance Parole does not guarantee re-entry.
+It is important that you speak with an immigration attorney to understand your situation before traveling outside of the U.S.

 For frequently asked questions regarding these changes, click here.

 Get an immigration screening.
 1 in 4 DACA recipients we’ve screened were eligible for a permanent immigration option.
 Use our Immigration Legal Intake Service to learn about your immigration options.

 Take Action.
 DACA was never intended to be a long-term solution and the majority of undocumented people are not eligible for the protections and opportunities afforded by the DACA program.
 Reach out to your representatives in Congress to urge them to pass immigration reform that will enable undocumented youth and their families to thrive in the United States.